Client Story: gategroup

 Gray: We were at a crossroads, where we knew we had to increase our bandwidth and flexibility as well as leverage quality of service and WAN performance to run our global operations more smoothly.
 In short, we wanted updated technology and quality service alongside.
 But it was not only a matter of modernizing our network structure.
 The vision also included a consolidation of our data centers on- and off-premises, as well as to build the ability to heavily leverage Microsoft Azure Cloud for data center as well as software as a service.

-And what was the result of your evaluation?
+What was the result of your evaluation?

 Gray: We found resistance to our approach from traditional MPLS providers.
 We wanted a multi-provider approach – with high speed, low cost business-grade internet service with local breakouts.
-For some reason it’s a paradigm shift for many providers who said «We need it all or we can’t work with you».
+For some reason it’s a paradigm shift for many providers who said, «We need it all or we can’t work with you».
 Simultaneously, we started to investigate Open Systems.
 Their approach seemed to be very interesting and promised to deliver on most of our expectations.
 After checking the details and speaking to some reference clients, we decided to do a test and get some quantified data.
 And that’s exactly what we did.
 We put our trust in the numbers.

 Exactly how did you go about it?